invoiceninja/invoiceninja/readme.md

 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

-#### Note: please submit any pull requests against the [Laravel 5](https://github.com/hillelcoren/invoice-ninja/tree/laravel-5) branch
+#### Note: the application has recently been updated to Laravel 5.
+Please use the [1.7.x branch](https://github.com/hillelcoren/invoice-ninja/tree/1.7.x) for a more a stable build.

 If you'd like to use our code to sell your own invoicing app we have an affiliate program.
 Get in touch for more details.